 Formula One drivers in play included Christijan Albers, Tiago Monteiro, Nico Rosberg, and Jos Verstappen.
-Besides Formula One showcases, there were parades in the following categories: A1 Grand Pix, Formula Three and Formula Renault.
+Besides Formula One showcases, there were different Formula 1 betting events organized by a couple of big brands in the industry and parades in the following. categories: A1 Grand Pix, Formula Three and Formula Renault.
 There was a commentary for the public provided by Olav Mol and Jack Plooij.

 There was also a pre-show which featured a Drive for Kids where all seats next to the drivers got sold, and the proceeds went to KidsRights.
 Drivers participating in this event included Christijan Albers, Nicky Pastorelli, and Ho-Pin Tung.
 Robert Doornbos, a Dutch Formula One driver, was not present in the show.
 Once again, the show was a tremendous success, and it attracted at least five hundred thousand people.